Don Powell

 Donald George Powell (born 10 September 1946) is an English musician who was the drummer for glam rock and later hard rock group Slade for over fifty years, from 1966 until he was dismissed by Dave Hill in 2020.

 Early life

 Powell was born in Bilston, near Wolverhampton, in 1946.
-His parents were Walter and Dora Powell.
-Wally was a steelworker, and Dora made electrical components.
+His parents were Walter and Dora Powell; Walter was a steelworker, and Dora made electrical components.
 He has three siblings, a brother and two sisters.
 He attended Villiers Road Primary School from 1950 to 1957 and started to play drums for the Boy Scouts in 1958.
 He then attended Etheridge Secondary Modern School for Boys from 1957 to 1962, and studied metallurgy at Wednesbury Technical College in 1962.

 Career

-He joined The Vendors in 1963, then in 1964 changed their name to The 'N Betweens, then to Ambrose Slade in 1969, and a few months later on 24 October 1969, shorten to Slade.
+He joined The Vendors in 1963, who in 1964 changed their name to The 'N Betweens; then to Ambrose Slade in 1969; and a few months later, on 24 October 1969, shortened that to Slade.